anonSubmissionGithub/Fix-Induced-Vul-Analysis/README.md

 Processed commit for DiverseVul data is available in diverse_remove_dups.csv file.

+processed commit for MegaVul data is available in mega_filtered_deduped.csv file.

 Data_Process_FullyCleaned.ipynb file processed the data once the future versions are collected.